blecua84/money-transfers-service/README.md

 # money-transfers-service
 A service which provides a RESTFull API to move money from accounts.

+This version is built without any framework, such a Spring or Struts.
+Although, we have used Hibernate to manage the data base, which will be on memory (H2).
+The service is executable itself, so the only thing you have to do is to generate the jar and execute it.

+Good luck!

 Pre-requirements
 --